6 Minute Read

 - A mutual fund company

-With local and online banks, you have the opportunity to earn interest on your balance, keep your money safe and sound, and have easier access to your money than a typical savings account.
+Like we said earlier, you have the opportunity to earn a higher rate of interest on your account balance, keep your money safe and sound, and have more access to your account than a typical savings account.
+But listen closely: Your main goal in using a money market account isn’t to make money.
+That comes later.

 That being said, there are different situations where one type of account would be more beneficial for you than the other.
 But before we get ahead of ourselves, let’s compare what they each have to offer:

-Both accounts protect you in case your bank goes under.
+Both bank money market accounts and savings accounts protect you in case your bank goes under.
 The FDIC, or Federal Deposit Insurance Corporation, will cover your deposits in both of these accounts all the way up to $250,000.
 But not all money market accounts have this luxury.

-In the case of a mutual-fund money market account, you’re taking the risk of losing your money.
-If you choose to go with a mutual fund money market account, you’ll also want to check on its flexibility and if there are any restrictions.
+In the case of a mutual fund money market account (not a money market account with your local bank), you’re taking the risk of losing your money.
+If you choose to go with a mutual fund money market account, you’ll also want to check its flexibility and restrictions.
 If you’re not ready to start investing, you’ll want to stick with a trusted bank.

-If you’re on Baby Step 1 and starting to save that first $1,000 for your emergency fund, the easiest place to put it would be your savings account.
+If you’re on Baby Step 1 and just starting to save that first $1,000 for your emergency fund, the easiest place to put it would be your savings account.
 You’ll still be able to access it, but it’ll be a little harder than swiping a card or writing a check to get to it.
-You don’t want to be tempted to touch it!
+Although, you will have access to make online transfers between your checking and savings accounts.
+(Remember: Your checking and savings accounts are best buds).
+This is where discipline comes in . . .
+Don’t be tempted to touch it!

 If you’re working on Baby Step 3 (saving three to six months of expenses in a fully funded emergency fund), congratulations!
-As you see those dollar signs add up, you’ll want to put it in a money market account.
-Not only will it be safe and secure, you’ll have the access you need to cover you and your family in case life throws a surprise your way.
+As you see those dollar signs add up, you’ll want to put that cash in a money market account.
+Not only will it be safe and secure, but you’ll also have the access you need to cover you and your family in case life throws a surprise your way.

 No matter if you’re on Baby Step 1, 3 or 7, saving for life’s big events is always a good idea.
-Download our free budgeting app, EveryDollar, to help you start saving now!
+Download our free budgeting app, EveryDollar, to help you create a budget so you can start saving now!